lijaack/Tripedia/README.md

 APIs for Yelp, Google and Togo
 Uses a single variable passed to set location for all JS and API functionality

-Firebase issues
- - Storing trendig difficult to solution
- - Difficult to find Firebase documentation
- - No deep knowledge on team

-Other issues:

-No consistency in apis/ each requires independent research Github branching and use cumbersome.
-Media queries - had to be done via JS not in CSS

 ## Authors
 - Paul: https://github.com/paulwinfieldrogers
 - Vivian: https://github.com/vaguilar25